MakeSchool-Tutorials/ecommerce-tutorial/P09-Remove-Item-From-Cart/content.md

 We will work on making the removeItem() function.

+We are still working on the `scripts.js` file!

 # 6th Video

 This video covers removing items from the cart.
 Here you will use the Array.splice() method.